 In similar fashion to the recreation areas provided throughout the Villages at Silverhawke subdivisions, a recreation area will be provided onsite for future residents.
+All open space areas will be privately owned and maintained by an HOA if developed as a single-family neighborhood, or the company owning the property if developed as a multifamily residential or senior care campus.
 Additionally, pedestrian connections will be provided to the future sidewalk along Kai Drive, which will connect to the multi-use paths along Tangerine Road and First Avenue.
 To the north of the subject property a hiking trail connection will be provided to the Pima County open space containing Trail #328.
 During the master planning and rezoning of the overall Kai-Capri property the Trail #328 alignment was refined and memorialized within public trail easements.